Uninett/daas-apps/genomics/sparkcaller/README.md

 ### Configuration per tool
 It is possible to pass arbitrary arguments to each tool in the GATK toolkit.
-The input, reference, and output arguments are set automatically (KnownSites is also set in BQSR).

 Keep in mind that the tools which are not present in the configuration file will be skipped.